-We have embarked on an exciting new chapter in our story: having moved our headquarters to the A-listed Lower City Mills in Perth – a key building in the history of the burgh, and an important and rare survivor of Scotland’s agri-industrial past.
+We embarked on an exciting new chapter in our story, having moved our headquarters to the A-listed Lower City Mills in Perth, a key building in the history of the burgh, and an important and rare survivor of Scotland’s agri-industrial past.

 Lower City Mills is part of the wider City Mills complex consisting of the Upper Mills (now the Mercure Hotel), the Lower Mills and the Granary.
 Although most of the buildings date from the 18th and early 19th Centuries, their origin is much earlier.
 There were almost certainly mills on the site by the 12th century, when in 1153, David I granted ten shillings from the income of his Perth mills to the canons of Scone Abbey.
 In 1374 Robert II gave these ‘King’s Mills’ to the Burgh of Perth and they remain in public ownership as part of the Perth Common Good.

 By the 1830s the Upper Mills contained wheat flour mills and a granary, while the Lower Mills processed corn and barley.
 The Upper Mills stopped producing flour in the 1890’s and continued as a granary with one pair of stones producing animal feed into the 1940’s.
 The Lower Mills continued to operate until 1953 when the demand for oatmeal was falling and the waterwheel and other machinery were in need of repair, however two electric motors were installed to drive a grain cleaner within the building and it continued to operate as a granary until the building finally closed in 1966.